pierregoudjo/symfony-twelve-factor-edition/README.md

   * A .env.example file that contains an example of configuration variables.
 (You can rename it as .env if you want to load the environment from a file)

+  * A simple Vagrantfile with some shell provisioning to install PHP/NGINX and the default config to make symfony works like a breeze

 It comes pre-configured with the following bundles:

   * **FrameworkBundle** - The core Symfony framework bundle